 Also, keep in mind that if you are late on a payment, your interest rate could skyrocket.

-To transfer a balance, you’ll typically pay a fee of about 3 percent of the balance transferred, and people with less-than-perfect credit may not qualify for a transfer covering the full amount of the tax bill.
+To transfer a balance, you’ll typically pay a fee of about 3% to 5% of the balance transferred, and people with less-than-perfect credit may not qualify for a transfer covering the full amount of the tax bill.
 Additionally, many credit card issuers have tightened their standards for balance transfer offers as the economy struggles from the COVID-19 pandemic.

-A cash advance convenience check is an expensive option.
+Cash advance convenience check is an expensive option

-“People always need to read the fine print,” says Mark Foster, director of education for Credit Counseling of Arkansas (CCOA).
+“People always need to read the fine print,” says Mark Foster, director of education for Credit Counseling of Arkansas.
 “Cash advances typically have a higher interest rate than other purchases and they don’t typically have a grace period.”

 Before whipping out the plastic, compare the costs of paying by credit card with the costs of an installment agreement with the IRS.